Andonome/lk/README.md

 alias rrc='$PAGER "$(find . -maxdepth 2 -name "*rc" | fzf)"'
 ```

-### Guides

-The notes are mostly written like a heavily commented script.
-Most are setup guides.

 ### The Function

 Running `make function` outputs a shell function which searches through this